How I Restarted My Life by Quitting Video Games

 I really didn’t have one singular moment that made me quit gaming, but I had a bunch of different epiphanies over the years that culminated in the decision to quit.

+Additionally, I stumbled upon information about non Gamstop casinos in the UK, which piqued my interest due to their promise of anonymity and fewer restrictions.
+This discovery made me more conscious of my online activities and the importance of balancing them with real-world interactions.
 Another motivator was the movie Yes Man, which sounds silly, but the idea of saying yes to life really captivated me and completely changed my life, which is a story in and of itself.
-To save time, I will say that being more open minded and saying yes more often opens a lot of doors that normally are ignored.
+To save time, I will say that being more open-minded and saying yes more often opens a lot of doors that normally are ignored.
 I found myself doing all sorts of things I would typically pass up for gaming.
-I once jumped off a 40 foot cliff into a lake, and I’m petrified of heights.
+I once jumped off a 40-foot cliff into a lake, and I’m petrified of heights.

 Now the day I quit was March 17, 2017 and at first the decision was made for me.
 My wife walked out and she had her own addiction issues, but I was forced to figure out how to raise my newborn son and work at the same time.